 Of course, we put the hens in first this year to clean up the larvae, and only then planted the seed; what a success story.
 Could it be done on a macro scale?
 That's a job for the agricultural researchers.

-Hens love their dark green leafy vegetables and all manner of worms, larvae and beetles, turning them into golden-yolked eggs, rich in choline.
+Hens love their dark green leafy vegetables and all manner of worms, larvae and beetles, turning them into golden-yolked eggs, rich in choline and vitamin B12.
 They amply illustrate the synergy of green living.